r-a-y/bp-rbe-new-topic/readme.md

 #### What does this plugin do?

 RBE has built-in support to allow members of a BuddyPress group to create new bbPress forum topics via email.
 However, the new topic email address is comprised of a hexadecimal hash, which is (intentionally) hard to remember.
-For example, `foobar+d41d8cd98f00b204e9800998ecf8427e-new@gmail.com` (if you're using IMAP mode in RBE) or `d41d8cd98f00b204e9800998ecf8427e@reply.example.com` (if you're using Inbound mode in RBE).
+For example, `foobar+d41d8cd98f00b204e9800998ecf8427e-new@gmail.com` (if you're using IMAP mode in RBE) or `d41d8cd98f00b204e9800998ecf8427e-new@reply.example.com` (if you're using Inbound mode in RBE).

 This plugin changes the group's new topic email address to use the following format - `group-test-group@reply.example.com` - where `test-group` is the group slug.
-Group administrators can further customize the `test-group` portion of the email address on the group's "Manage > Email Options" page.
+Group administrators can further customize the `test-group` portion of the email address on the group's "Manage > Details" page.

 Requirements
 -